 Midas Gold is subject to a number of significant risks due to the nature of its business and the present stage of its business development.
+Only those persons who can bear risk of the entire loss of their investment should invest in the Corporation's common shares.
 Readers should carefully consider the risks and uncertainties described below, in addition to the risk factors discussed under the heading "Risk Factors" in the Corporation's final prospectus dated June 30, 2011 and short form prospectus dated March 8, 2012, each available under the Corporation's profile on SEDAR at www.sedar.com, before deciding whether to invest in Midas Gold common shares.